tel: +48 888 99 98 98

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Wide application in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment and very advanced devices.
+• Significant importance in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: